insightsengineering/scda.test/README.md

 # scda.test

 Internal repository to store tests that utilize datasets from the `scda` package.

-Repository tests sample templates created using `tern` analysis functions taken from the TLG Catalog to verify functionality and correct output.
+Repository tests TLG sample templates to verify functionality and correct output.
 Template tests were migrated here from the `tern` package in February 2023.

 ## Installation